bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 {{< video src="https://giant.gfycat.com/RevolvingRevolvingKitty.webm" >}}
 ##### Animation 2: Merkle Tree Update Example

-To update an existing leaf in the merkle tree, we first need to get its `path` values, which is determined by the existing leaf's index.
+To update an existing leaf in the merkle tree, we first need to get its `path` values, which are determined by the existing leaf's index.
 The `path` values are the minimal values required to reconstruct the root value.

-More intuitively, the `path` values are the root/leaf values that doesn't get affected when you update the existing leaf's value, and is outlined in yellow orange in Animation 2 above.
+More intuitively, the `path` values are the root/leaf values that don't get affected when you update the existing leaf's value, and is outlined in yellow orange in Animation 2 above.

-i.e. For leaf index `1` (which consists of value `0x1`), the `path` values are `7fff`, `2fbb8b67f32aef36e17419a299baac1b12f466a02c7984b5781089ed35a74c23`, `103566ca66f0f2dbd35ebc5f94905c71c28b9d9230d141ea5cb0f71f09580535`
+e.g. For leaf index `1` (which consists of value `0x1`), the `path` values are `7fff`, `2fbb8b67f32aef36e17419a299baac1b12f466a02c7984b5781089ed35a74c23`, `103566ca66f0f2dbd35ebc5f94905c71c28b9d9230d141ea5cb0f71f09580535`

 Given that we know the `path` values to reconstruct the tree, we can conclude the time complexity is `O(n)` (where `n` is the depth of the tree) for both the average and worse case scenario[^1].

 ## 4. Verifying Arbitrary Data

-### 4.1 Verifying Data Exists In Merkle Tree
+### 4.1 Verifying Data Exists in Merkle Tree
 ```javascript
 const { hash } = require('./utils/merkletree')